 The carols on this page are very diverse.
-While most tell an aspect of the story of the Birth of Christ from Advent to Epiphany, some such as 'Good King Wenceslas' only relate indirectly to the Nativity, and are set in a different period of history altogether.
+While most tell an aspect of the story of the Birth of Christ from Advent to Epiphany, some such as 'Good King Wenceslas' only relate indirectly to the Nativity, and are set in an altogether different period of history.
 And a few such as 'Joy to the World' are not truly seasonal at all.
-Many such as 'The Holly and the Ivy', owe their origins to humble folk tunes and pagan rituals.
+Many like 'The Holly and the Ivy', owe their origins to humble folk tunes or pagan rituals.

 Several carols have more than one tune associated with them, and in at least three cases, the more popular melody in America is not the one most familiar in England.
 Perhaps because the author of this article is from England, the tunes I have grown up with and find most attractive and poignant, tend to be those of English origin.
 'O Little Town of Bethlehem' is an example.
 All the carols are accompanied either by a video uploaded to this page, or by a link to a good quality YouTube rendition.
 One song (at present) includes a video slide show compiled by the author of this page.

-Play all 30 and you will have your own Christmas concert on Christmas Day!
+Play all 30 and you'll have your own Christmas concert on Christmas Day!

 In The Bleak Midwinter